General Data Privacy Regulation, also known as GDPR, is a European privacy law, and GDPR replaces the privacy directive in the EU.

 GDPR checklist to secure criteria:

-- Educate employees about data protection and GDPR criteria, such as the rights of the individuals
+- Educate employees about data protection and GDPR criteria, such as the rights of individuals.

 - Make a plan for regular reviews of your GDPR processes, and make a judgment of the efficiency and whether something can be improved.
 Check how your processes hold up against laws and rules that may have changed while underway.
 Regularly ensure that your safety measures are satisfactory as well.